-Lima is a city where feelings come alive, where you can discover yourself with history, art and food.
-A place where 150 characters is not enough to describe it all because words just aren’t enough.
+Lima is a city where feelings come alive, where you can discover yourself with history, art, and food.
+A place where 150 characters are not enough to describe it all because words just aren’t enough.
 A place where you can connect with your soul.
-LuxuryLaunches together with the concierge of the Belmond Miraflores Park hotel, Lima helps you discover just what this wonderful city has to offer.
+LuxuryLaunches together with the concierge of the Belmond Miraflores Park Hotel, Lima helps you discover just what this wonderful city has to offer.

-As the capital and Peru’s largest city, Lima is one of the most interesting cities in South America with its huge archaeological, historical and cultural past.
-From museums housing more than 35,000 pieces of pre-Columbian art to shopping malls on cliffs to fabulous contemporary and historical architecture to decorative parks & sweeping ocean views; Lima has it all.
-Not to mention the city is a gastronomical heaven where you can discover the best flavors of the Pacific, Andes and the Amazon along with their propensity for global cultural fusion, flavor blending and experimentation.
+As the capital and Peru’s largest city, Lima is one of the most interesting cities in South America with its huge archaeological, historical, and cultural past.
+From museums housing, more than 35,000 pieces of pre-Columbian art to shopping malls on cliffs to fabulous contemporary and historical architecture to decorative parks & sweeping ocean views; Lima has it all.
+Not to mention the city is gastronomical heaven where you can discover the best flavors of the Pacific, the Andes, and the Amazon along with their propensity for global cultural fusion, flavor blending, and experimentation.

 Top day trip: Nazca Lines